-Working at Helcim, I get to share advice with all types of businesses from all different industries.
+Working at Helcim, I get to share advice with all types of businesses from all different industries on how to choose a payment processor.

 When I’m helping people understand what to look for in a payment processor, the most useful parts of the conversation are usually what to look out for.
 I wanted to share my top pieces of advice for you if you’re a new business looking for a payment processor - so you know what to ask, what to watch out for and are able to protect yourself and your business.
 Whether you decide to go with Helcim or not, we choose to share advice with merchants because we’re committed to building trust in everything we do and giving people the information that they need when they need it.
 This may sound like I’m feeding you a company line, but it really is refreshing to be encouraged to just be honest with customers on a daily basis, and know that what we’re offering is the most honest and transparent method of providing payment processing.